Skip to main content

 Input Directives

-Target Types
+Target types

-• object: For complex object inputs
+• object — complex object inputs.

-First, define your input directive in the schema:
+Declare the directive in the schema:

 src/modules/directives/input-directives.gql